 In radionavigation, ITU has contributed to key developments in terrestrial radio navigation systems, including maritime radio beacons and terrestrial positioning systems in the medium frequency (MF) bands.

-ITU Radiocommunication Sector (ITU-R) manages radio-frequency spectrum for all radiocommunication services worldwide, including maritime radiocommunication and radionavigation.
+The ITU Radiocommunication Sector (ITU-R) manages radio-frequency spectrum for all radiocommunication services worldwide, including maritime radiocommunication and radionavigation.
 The protection of maritime radiocommunication and navigation frequencies is ensured through special provisions in the Radio Regulations (RR).
-The RR are based on compatibility studies between maritime and other radiocommunication services.
+The RR allocates the radio-frequency resource and determines the regulations based on compatibility studies between maritime and other radiocommunication services.
 The worldwide usage of maritime equipment and its global interoperability are supported by ITU recommendations, serving as technical standards, and reports.

 About 25% of the articles in the Radio Regulations govern the use of maritime radio, contributing to safety at sea.
 For example, by international agreement, Cospas-Sarsat distress transmissions from emergency radio beacons take place on a globally recognized frequency that is protected from any interference.
 In addition, ITU's special radio monitoring programme of this band is aimed at ensuring the availability of this important frequency for use by Emergency Position Indicating Radio Beacons (EPIRB) to transmit distress alerts.

 Global Automatic Identification System (AIS)

 ITU and the International Maritime Organization (IMO) introduced the global automatic identification system (AIS).
 It improves the safety of navigation and monitoring of shipping worldwide.
 AIS radio equipment is mandatory onboard all commercial ships on international voyages and contributes daily to the safety and monitoring of ships worldwide.
 ITU-R developed the basic technical document for the AIS system worldwide.